utreexo/biptreexo/utreexo-accumulator-bip.md

 - Loop until proof.targets are empty:
   - Pop off the first target in proof.targets.
 Pop off the associated hash as well.
   - If the the target is a root, we append to the calculated_roots vector and continue.
-  - Grab sibling hash to hash with.
-It'e either in proof.targets or proof.proof.
+  - Check if the next target in proof.targets is the right sibling of the current target.
+If it is, grab its hash as the sibling hash.
+Otherwise the next hash in proof.proof is the sibling hash.
   - Figure out if the sibling hash is on the left or the right.
-  - Apply *parent_hash* to the target hash and the sibling hash.
+  - Apply *parent_hash* to the target hash and the sibling hash with regards to their positioning.
   - Calculate parent position.
-  - parent position is inserted into the sorted proof.targets.
+  - Insert parent position into the sorted proof.targets.
-  - parent hash is mapped to the parent position.
+  - Map parent hash to the parent position.
 - Return calculated_roots

 The algorithm implemented in python: